radicle-dev/radicle-upstream/DEVELOPMENT.md

 yarn generate:colors      # Update color CSS variables in public/colors.css from
                           # colors.js

-yarn graphiql             # Open GraphiQL with explorer extension in browser

 yarn release              # Start a two-step process to cut a new release, for more
                           # details have a look at ../DEVELOPMENT.md